Baruch Human Research Protection Program

 What special knowledge is expected for persons doing human subjects research?

 Every researcher is expected to understand the policies set forth in CUNY Policies and Procedures and the Federal Regulations from which it is derived.
 In addition to the general protections for human subjects of research, every researcher must comply with any professional, ethical, methodological and cultural standards specific to the subject area being investigated.
-See Researcher Responsibilities Guidance Document for details.
+See Researcher Responsibilities Guidance Document on the CUNY Website for details.

 In what situations do I need to contact the UI IRB after my research has been approved?

 If you want to make any changes in research you must submit an amendment form on IDEATE.
 If you encounter any unanticipated problems involving risk to participants or others, the HRPP Office must be contacted.
-Please note that while data is active (i.e. data collection, analysis of identifiable data, etc.) a continuing review form must be submitted to the UI IRB annually.
-For exempt projects, continuing review forms must be submitted every three years.
+Most projects requiring expedited review will not require continuing review effective January 21, 2019.
+Continuing Review for exempt projects will be eliminated after the revised common rule goes into effect on January 21, 2019.

 How will I know when my UI IRB application has been approved?
 When can I start my research?